department-of-veterans-affairs/va.gov-team/products/identity-personalization/change-address/address-validation/user testing/Research Summary.md

 - All participants received at least one benefit from the VA.
 - 2 women; 2 men.
-- 3 participants 55+; 1 participant under 35
+- 3 participants 55+; 1 participant under 35.
-- 4 Army; 1 Marine
+- 4 Army; 1 Marine.
-- 4 white participants; 1 Black or African American participant
+- 4 white participants; 1 Black or African American participant.

 ### Key screens